composer/composer/README.md

 --------------------

 1. Download the [`composer.phar`](http://packagist.org/get/composer.phar) executable
-2. If you're on a \*nix system, make it executable: `chmod +x composer.phar`
-3. Create a composer.json defining your dependencies.
+2. Create a composer.json defining your dependencies.
 Note that this example is a short version for applications that are not meant to be published as packages themselves.
 To create libraries/packages please read the [guidelines](http://packagist.org/about).